VRASneakPeek/-VRASneakPeek/README.md

 ![](img/deviceConnectionString.png)
 4. Change the Connection String into the copied connection string from the Azure portal
 5. Connect your robot racer to your computer, ignore all notifications which are shown on the screen
-6. Click the COM port in the right corner of the screen and select the shown COM port in the search bar / command palette on the middle top of the screen
+6. Click the COM port in the right corner of the screen and select the shown COM port (Silicon labs) in the search bar / command palette on the middle top of the screen
 7. Hit F1 and select Azure IoT Device Workbench: Upload Device Code
 8. If for some reason the upload fails, just try the upload procedure again
 9. If you get the following notice, all is OK